Water level in Mettur dam stands at 103 feet

-The water level in Mettur dam stood at 103.10 feet on Wednesday against its full level of 120 feet.
-The inflow was 3,711 cusecs and the discharge 1,500 cusecs.
+Water level in Mettur dam stood at 103.86 feet on Sunday against its full level of 120 feet, with an inflow of 3,722 cusecs and a discharge of 1,500 cusecs.

-The water level in Mettur dam stood at 103.10 feet on Wednesday against its full level of 120 feet.
-The inflow was 3,711 cusecs and the discharge 1,500 cusecs.
+Water level in Mettur dam stood at 103.86 feet on Sunday against its full level of 120 feet, with an inflow of 3,722 cusecs and a discharge of 1,500 cusecs.

 Comments have to be in English, and in full sentences.
 They cannot be abusive or personal.
 Please abide by our community guidelines for posting your comments.